 Step 1: Install Python and pip

-Before you can install Impacket, you’ll need to make sure you have Python and pip installed on your system.
-If you’re using a Linux or macOS system, chances are Python is already installed.
+Before installing Impacket, you’ll need to ensure you have Python and pip installed on your system.
+If you’re using a Linux or macOS system, Python is probably already installed.
 To check, open a terminal window and type:

 python --version